Milestone-Proposal:Parametron, 1954

 Invention of the Parametron

 In 1954, Eiichi Goto invented the parametron, a logic device leveraging nonlinear parametric oscillation with two ferrite cores [1–3, P1–P2].
-Unlike the vacuum tube and early transistor circuits prevalent at the time, the parametron offered remarkable stability, requiring minimal maintenance compared to vacuum tubes and costing significantly less than both vacuum tubes and nascent transistors.
+Unlike the vacuum tube and early transistor circuits prevalent at the time, the parametron offered remarkable stability, requiring minimal maintenance compared to vacuum tubes with short life-time and costing significantly less than both vacuum tubes and nascent transistors.
 Its simplicity and reliability made it an ideal foundation for computer design.
-Early applications showcased its superior fault tolerance over competing technologies, such as vacuum tubes, electromechanical relays, and unstable point-contact transistors.
-Driven by a desire to construct an electronic computer within the constrained budget of Takahashi’s laboratory at the University of Tokyo, Goto and his mentor, Takahashi, exhaustively explored affordable solutions; the parametron emerged as a breakthrough, laying a critical foundation for Japan’s post-war computing advancements.
+Early applications showcased its superior fault tolerance over competing technologies, such as vacuum tubes with relatively short-life-time, slow electromechanical relays, and unstable point-contact transistors.
+Driven by a desire to construct an electronic computer within the constrained budget of Takahasi’s laboratory at the University of Tokyo, Goto and his mentor, Takahasi, exhaustively explored affordable solutions; the parametron emerged as a breakthrough, laying a critical foundation for Japan’s post-war computing advancements.

 Development of the PC-1 Parametron Computer